wtfnukee/LLM-Calculator/README.md

 ## Conclusions
 Let's take BERT as our final model because it performs the best

-+ It's small - only 110M params!
+\+ It's small - only 110M params!

-+ Relatively endless input - I've tried 512 max (two ~200 digits numbers)
+\+ Relatively big input - I've tried 512 max (two ~200 digits numbers)

-+
+\- It can accept long inputs, but it performs worse on it

 # Relevant papers/materials
 * http://arxiv.org/abs/1410.4615